-Though born in Mexico City, I consider Oaxaca to be my hometown.
-It was in this mountainous southern state that all my childhood memories took place.
-As the youngest daughter of ChefIliana de la Vega, I was fortunate to call El Naranjo my home, as I spent my days hiding under tables and tablecloths, or inside pantries and kitchens, playing with the waiters and cooks, and, of course, learning to cook (and eat) Mexican food.
+Though born in Mexico City, I consider Oaxaca City to be my hometown.
+It’s in this colorful and mountainous place where all my childhood memories take place.
+As the youngest daughter of Chef Iliana de la Vega, I was fortunate to call El Naranjo my home, and I spent my days hiding under tables and tablecloths, or inside pantries and kitchens, playing with the waiters and cooks, and, of course, learning to cook (and eat) Mexican food.
 As my mother had done with her own mother, we would often visit the nearby market—I even got lost there once.
 It fascinated me to see how easily she could navigate the aisles, her familiarity with the vendors, and how she just seemed to know what everything was and how to use it in her cooking.

-I imagined I too would be a chef one day, so I would help the cooks make tamales, and assisted my mom in her cooking classes during the summer.
+I imagined I too would be a chef one day, so I helped the cooks make tamales, and assisted my mom in her cooking classes during the summer.
 Eventually, I realized my food related talents lie more with eating than cooking, so I became a cultural anthropologist and journalist instead.
 Still, food somehow seems to always find its way back into my mind, ending in a good amount of my research and writing.
 Because I believe food cannot be fully understood without proper context, I like to think of it—the ingredients, the rituals of eating—in relation to place, people, and the history and circumstances that lead to its creation.
-My travels then, both the personal and shared, along with my food writing, are framed with this idea behind.
+My travels, both the personal and shared, along with my food writing, are framed with this idea behind.